Allan Lichtman: Other commentary and writing

-The Thirteen Keys
+The Keys to the White House

 Lichtman is best known for the election forecasting system presented in his books The Thirteen Keys to the Presidency and The Keys to the White House.
 He has correctly predicted nine of the eleven presidential elections held since 1984 by using his keys.

 The system uses 13 historical factors ("keys") to predict whether the election for president of the United States will be won by the nominee of the party holding the presidency.
 The keys were selected based on their correlations with the presidential election results from 1860 through 1980, using statistical methods adapted from the work of geophysicist Vladimir Keilis-Borok, unproven methods for predicting earthquakes.
 Lichtman originally defined his model as predicting the outcome of the popular vote.

 In 2000, Lichtman predicted a win for the Democratic front-runner, Vice President Al Gore.
-Gore won the popular vote, but Republican nominee George W. Bush won the Electoral College and was elected president.
-However, as Lichtman noted, there are multiple reasons to believe that that wrong candidate won Florida and the Presidency: election officials had purged alleged disenfranchised felons from the rolls with a flawed list of felons that heavily overrepresented Democratic African-Americans and vastly underrepresented primarily Republican Hispanics.
+While Gore won the popular vote, Republican nominee George W. Bush won the Electoral College and was elected president.
+Lichtman argued that there were multiple reasons to believe that the wrong candidate had won Florida and the Presidency, stating that election officials had purged alleged disenfranchised felons from the rolls with a flawed list of felons that overrepresented Democratic African-Americans and underrepresented primarily Republican Hispanics.
 Critics further charged that a confusing ‘‘butterfly’’ ballot in Palm Beach County had led more than a thousand intended Gore voters mistakenly to vote for Buchanan, that Republican officials had tampered with absentee ballots in two counties, and that election officials had disqualified as invalid a vastly greater percentage of ballots cast by African-Americans than whites.

 In September 2016, Lichtman predicted a win for Republican nominee Donald Trump.
 Trump lost the popular vote, but won the Electoral College and was therefore elected president.
 Lichtman claimed (after the 2016 election) that since the contested result in 2000, he began predicting the outcome of the Electoral College rather than the popular vote.